Camille Berlin

 Camille Berlin (6 February 1866 – ?) was a French painter.

 Early life and education

 Camille Berlin was born on 6 February 1866 in the 4th arrondissement of Paris to Félicie Léontine Esmieu and Étienne Napoléon Berlin.
 Her parents married in 1863 and her older sister, Berthe Antoinette Félicie, was born nine months later.
 Her father, a primary school teacher, was headmaster of the local school at the time of her birth.

 Camille Berlin studied painting with Jean-Joseph Benjamin-Constant and Jean-Paul Laurens at the Académie Julian, and with Henri-Jean Guillaume Martin.

 Career

-Camille Berlin exhibited at the Salon des artistes français from 1889 and her work was awarded a honorable mention in 1900.
+Camille Berlin exhibited at the Salon des artistes français from 1889 and her work was awarded an honorable mention in 1900.
 She won a silver medal at l'exposition internationale d'Angers in 1895.
 She exhibited works in exhibitions in Troyes, Nantes, Angers and Montauban.